PLEASE VISIT OUR CALENDAR OR FACEBOOK PAGE FOR MOST UP-TO-DATE SCHEDULE!

 The Peer-to-Peer Recovery Education Program is a free 8-session recovery-focused course for adults with mental health conditions.
 This free and confidential course is led by peers with mental health conditions and is held weekly for two hours.

-A great resource for information on mental health and recovery, it offers respect, understanding, encouragement and hope by building on the strength and resilience of the participants.
+This program is a great resource of information on mental health and recovery and provides respect, understanding, encouragement and hope by building on the strength and resilience of the participants.

 This training is free but registration is required.